 The Role and terms of assistance

-John is legally qualified, holding all the academic qualifications required to practice as a solicitor (see below), and has 16 years experience working in the area of family law.
+John is legally qualified, holding all the academic qualifications required to practice as a solicitor (see above), and has 20 years experience working in the area of family law.
 However, rather than take the traditional training contract route to enable him to qualify as a solicitor, John offers more affordable rates for similar services in the role of a McKenzie Friend, a recognised legal term to describe someone who can assist a litigant with the court process who is not a solicitor or barrister.
 A McKenzie Friend cannot conduct litigation on your behalf and does not have rights of audience so cannot directly address the Court on your behalf.
 As a McKenzie Friend John can, however, sit alongside you in the courtroom or judge’s chambers and offer advice to you and be consulted, as well as provide case management advice in all the areas outlined above.
 Judges will also sometimes allow a McKenzie Friend to address the court if the Litigant in Person makes an application.
 In addition, Contact can arrange for an advocate to attend with you if you do not wish to represent yourself in court.

 The advantages of using Contact are that you are able to maintain close control over your own case and minimise your fees, while benefiting from accessible professional support and guidance.

 - Solution orientated flexible and empathetic approach.